 Evidence Week 2020

-Evidence Week 2020 will take place on November 16th-20th.
-In its third year, Evidence Week will be taking place virtually, opening up an exciting new way for researchers, constituents, and parliamentarians to come together to discuss evidence in policymaking, as well as sharing ideas, techniques, and resources to help decision-makers get across complicated policy issues.
+Evidence Week 2020 took place on November 16th-20th.
+In its third year, Evidence Week took place virtually, opening up an exciting new way for researchers, constituents, and parliamentarians to come together to discuss evidence in policymaking, as well as sharing ideas, techniques, and resources to help decision-makers get across complicated policy issues.

 Evidence Week 2019

 In 2019 more than 100 MPs and peers got involved in Evidence Week.
 We brought in 20 research groups from partner organisations to host innovative evidence pods.
 These 3-minute briefings tackled issues such as how to: visualise community inequalities, work out the effect of pupil premium or see the scale of the drone noise problem.
 We counted 163 of these innovative briefings given to MPs and peers across the two days.Evidence Week 2019